2023 Solar Incentives Guide for Arlington, TX - Tax Credits & Rebates

 EcoWatch's Arlington, TX Solar Incentives FAQs

-It's a smart idea to get in touch with your local Arlington solar installer for a better understanding of which incentives your project will qualify for.
-Usually, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those provided by the Texas government, may have additional requirements.
+It's best to speak with your local Arlington solar installer to get an understanding of which incentives your project will qualify for.
+Usually, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those offered by the government of Texas, might have additional requirements.

 Can I apply for incentives both towards the initial cost of solar panels, and later as reimbursement?

-Yes, you can receive both tax credits and rebates towards the cost of solar panels.
-Depending on precisely which incentives you are applying for, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to verify that you are claiming incentives correctly and that you're getting the most money possible.
+Yes, you can receive both rebates and tax credits towards the cost of your solar panels.
+Depending on precisely which incentives you are eligible for, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.